tadly/kodi-rpc/README.md

   -p [pass]     Password for authentication
   -c [config]   Config file to use instead of supplying
                 connection infos via cli
+  -v, --version Print version and exit
-  -h, --help    Show this help message
+  -h, --help    Show this help message and exit

 Notes:
-  - If connection-infos AND a config are omitted, "/home/tadly/.config/kodi-rpc.conf" will be used if it exists
+  - If connection-infos AND a config are omitted, "./kodi-rpc.conf" or "~/.config/kodi-rpc.conf" will be used if it exists

   - For playerid you may use "active" as value. kodi-rpc Player.PlayPause playerid active